Vyral/base-template/_posts/2018-07-30-what-to-do-when-you-unexpectedly-inherit-a-property-as-an-estate.md

 **3. What if you’re not local?**

-**4. What if you need repairs?**
+**4. What if you need repairs done?**

 **5. Who can you trust to help?**

 {% include pullquote.html %}

 Answering these questions can feel overwhelming, but you should be relieved to know that you can trust the Treu Group to handle the details of these challenges for you.
-We want to offer you the results and solutions needed to simplify your life, so you can deal what’s important: the emotions and personal issues that arise during this difficult time.
+We want to offer you the results and solutions needed to simplify your life, so you can deal with what’s important: the emotions and personal issues that arise during this difficult time.

 **You can hear more about working with us through such a transition by those who already have by clicking [here.](https://www.treugroup.com/sellers/probate-and-inheritance/){: target="_blank"}**